khimo/khimo.github.io/bli-guides/_ideas/hey-siri-play-bbc-in-b-and-o.md

 ---
 title: "Hey Siri, Play BBC on My B&O - A Siri Shortcuts Integration Guide"
 description: Learn how to control your Essential or Pro BeoLiving Intelligence using Siri Shortcuts.
 This guide provides a step-by-step example of setting up a scene to play BBC Radio 1 on your B&O system and configuring a Siri Shortcut to trigger it with a simple voice command.
-keywords: BeoLiving Intelligence, Siri Shortcuts, voice control, automation, integration, BBC Radio 1, Essential mode, Pro mode, scene setup, shortcut configuration
+keywords: BeoLiving Intelligence, Siri Shortcuts, voice control, automation, integration, BBC Radio 1, Essential mode, Pro mode, scene setup, shortcut configuration, MACRO, RENDERER
 layout: pagetoc
 ---